michaelzangl/wp-video-embed-privacy/readme.txt

 This is meant to be used in the european union, but can be used in any other country where you want some more privacy for your users.

 No settings required, youtube links get replaced.
 Adjust the displayed message according to your local needs.

+See https://github.com/michaelzangl/wp-video-embed-privacy/wiki for more technical information.

 = German Background =